Note: This fact sheet has been updated to reflect changes in a new version of the Bill introduced on 17 November 2023.

-The Bill was approved by Cabinet in May this year.
-At the time of this writing (21 August 2023), the GILAB had yet to be tabled in Parliament.
-Once tabled, the National Assembly will create an ad hoc committee to consider the Bill and issue a call for public comments; it is due to conclude its work by 1 March 2024.
+The draft Bill was approved by Cabinet in May this year, and a slightly revised version was tabled in Parliament in November 2023.
+The National Assembly has created an ad hoc committee to consider the Bill and issue a call for public comments; it is due to conclude its work by 1 March 2024.

 While there is an urgent need to reform the laws governing South Africa’s intelligence services, the Bill has sparked serious concerns about its potential impact on civic participation, lack of protections from mass surveillance, and lack of provisions for improved oversight and accountability of the intelligence services.
 This briefing note unpacks some of these themes.

 The GILAB’s stated purpose is to implement recommended reforms to South Africa’s intelligence agencies flowing from the Judicial Commission of Inquiry into Allegations of State Capture (the Zondo Commission) and the 2018 High Level Review Panel on the State Security Agency.
 The Bill is also meant to address the findings of the Constitutional Court in the amaBhungane judgment, which struck down parts of the RICA surveillance law.

 The Bill’s provisions would amend three existing laws relating to intelligence structures: the National Strategic Intelligence Act, the Intelligence Services Act, and the Intelligence Oversight Act.